tombensve/APS/APS-Libraries/APSToolsLib/docs/aps-tools-lib.md

              * be registered until the service becomes available.
              */
             boolean required() default false;

+            /**
+             * If this is set to true and a proxied implementation of the service is injected rather than the tracker directly
+             * then any call made to the proxy will be cached if the service is not available and then later run when the
+             * service becomes available.
+This of course means that methods returning a value will always return null when
+             * service is not currently available since the real call will be made in the future.
+Returning a Future instead
+             * in this case does not work since 'Future's are blocking, and we try to avoid blocking here.
+             *
+             * __YOU HAVE TO BE VERY CAREFUL WHEN SETTING THIS TO TRUE!
+NO CALLS RETURNING A VALUE!__
+             *
+             * The point of this is to be non blocking.
+By default with a proxied implementation tracker.allocateService() will
+             * be called, and this blocks waiting for the service to become available if it is not.
+             *
+             * @return true or false (default).
+             */
+            boolean nonBlocking() default false;
         }

 __@Managed__ - This will have an instance managed and injected.
 There will be a unique instance for each name specified with the default name of "default" being used if none is specified.
 There are 2 field types handled specially: BundleContext and APSLogger.
 A BundleContext field will get the bundles context injected.
 For an APSLogger instance the 'loggingFor' annotation property can be specified.
 Please note that any other type must have a default constructor to be instantiated and injected!